TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 Study Design

-Multi-center registry study in which 114 HCC lesions in 72 patients were treated with DEB-TACE delivered via the Pressure-Enabled Drug Delivery method from 2014 to 2017.
-All available 1, 3 and 6-month follow up imaging (CT and/or MRI) was analyzed and efficacy was assessed by treatment response via mRECIST criteria.
+A multi-center registry study in which 114 HCC lesions in 72 patients were treated with DEB-TACE delivered via the Pressure-Enabled Drug Delivery method from 2014 to 2017.
+All available 1, 3 and 6-month follow-up imaging (CT and/or MRI) was analyzed and efficacy was assessed by treatment response via mRECIST criteria.
 Safety was assessed according to CTCAE v4.0.

 * Tumor to normal